 For misreported trials: Evidence of misreporting (ideally, published letters or other articles in the scientific literature or documentation of communication with the original trial publication author(s) detailing the misreporting) and a failure to correct the scientific record.

-At least initially, this should be by a rapid response to BMJ paper and should include, as a minimum, trial identifiers, number of participants, date completed, publication status, pages in your holding, and level of access to trial data.
+At least initially, this should be through a rapid response to BMJ paper and should include, as a minimum, trial identifiers, number of participants, date completed, publication status, pages in your holding, and level of access to trial data.
 This declaration offers original sponsors and trialists an opportunity to publish or formally correct their studies within the next 365 days.
-Send a copy of the rapid response by email to trial sponsors (and authors, for published trials), requesting confirmation of receipt.
+Send a copy of the rapid response by email to trial sponsors (and authors, for published trials), requesting confirmation of receipt; also request them to signal their intent to publish or formally correct their study by sending an electronic response to the article within 30 days.
+If the responsible parties declare an intention to publish or correct, but do not do so within one year, all available data for such trials should be considered “public access data” that others are allowed to publish.[/fusion_toggle][fusion_toggle title=”Step 4: Collect documentation of trial abandonment and need for restoration” open=”no”]

 Save time stamped copies of all rapid responses to this article (or other relevant websites) to document the time elapsed and consequent need for third party restoration.